-In her current exhibition at Kunstverein Harburger Bahnhof Bianca Baldi refers to photographs of the construction of the radio station Kamina (1911-14) as well as a talisman scroll from former German colony Togo which she encountered at the Slovene Ethnographic Museum in Ljubljana.
-Track_3 puts a focus on the structural and ideological conditions of archives and collections as places of memory and oblivion.
+For her current exhibition at Kunstverein Harburger Bahnhof Bianca Baldi draws from photographs taken during the construction of Kamina radio station (1911-14) as well as a talisman scroll from the former German colony in Togo which she encountered at the Slovene Ethnographic Museum in Ljubljana.
+Track_3 questions the structural and ideological conditions of archives and collections as places of memory and oblivion.
 Which perspectives are being (re)presented and (re)produced?
 Are there alternative concepts and what are the potentials of everyday cultural practices for the transfer and exchange of knowledge?

 Eyes in the Back of Your Head (an incantation)

 Performance by Bianca Baldi (artist, Frankfurt a.
 M./Brussels)

 A medium intervenes to provide you an aerial perspective,

 she gives you the floor plan, a map of your game quest.

 The documents are sufficient proof for the introduction of the problem of reality“